nailsfornickels/nailsfornickels.github.io/_posts/2014-04-06-fandom-inspired-game-of-thrones-a-song-of-ice-and-fire-bloody-crowns.md

 ![](/images/Fandom Inspired/Game of Thrones & A Song of Ice and Fire Bloody Crowns/photo 1 copy 3.JPG)

 Hubby and I are planning to marathon season 3 today, and I’m glad we’re doing that – I’m blanking on a lot of what happened last season!
 I always like doing refreshers before the new season of a show I love premiers. :) Anyone else watching the premiere tonight?
 Who else is a fellow GoT fan??
-Let me know in the comments below :)

 ![](/images/Fandom Inspired/Game of Thrones & A Song of Ice and Fire Bloody Crowns/photo 2 copy 3.JPG)